bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 1. Enter the Workflow Editor of your app, and click the `Workflows` tab.
 2. Make sure you have the `NuGet restore` Step in your workflow.

+   The Step's single required input is the path to the Xamarin solution file.
+By default, the input is an [Environment Variable](/getting-started/getting-started-steps/#environment-variables-as-step-inputs), stored when adding the app to Bitrise.
+Click on the `Env Vars` tab in the Workflow Editor to change the value of the Environment Variable.

 ## Testing Xamarin apps

 You can run **unit tests** and **UI tests** on Bitrise, both with Android and iOS projects.
 It is very easy to configure and you can use all the testing frameworks available on the Microsoft App Center.